 Chicago Fireworks Schedule For The Weekend

 Chicago will be one of the prime places to celebrate the Fourth of July, especially if you have children.
-While families may spend time downtown where the celebrations will be held, plenty of other great spots within the city offers a different view of fireworks and celebration.
+While families may spend time downtown, where the celebrations will be held, plenty of other great spots within the city offer a different view of fireworks and celebration.
 Grab a map and choose which ones look good to you if you live in Chicago or will be visiting this coming weekend.

 Conclusion

 After the parade ended, everybody lined up for the fireworks show.
 The sky lit up with color, and the display moved around in different patterns across the sky.
-Everyone was out on the grass, sitting or lying down and watching the lights fill the sky.
-I had my arms wrapped around Luke’s waist, leaning against his chest with my head on his shoulder as we watched the colors and shapes dance around in the sky.
+Everyone was on the grass, sitting or lying down and watching the lights fill the sky.
+I wrapped my arms around Luke’s waist, leaning against his chest with my head on his shoulder as we watched the colors and shapes dance around in the sky.
 The kids clapped and cheered when they saw something they liked.